 Timbers and roofs

-The timber frame is mainly Elphick 'V' form (Pickford 6.B) with modifications to some trusses to create Elphick 'W' form (Pickford 6.D) trusses; the whole is likely to be of 17th century date.
-The frame was apparently originally constructed with three bays with a fourth added on the south side at a later date which has straight Elphick 'X' form (Pickford 6.I) trusses.
+The old timber bellframe was mainly Elphick 'V' form (Pickford 6.B) with modifications to some trusses to create Elphick 'W' form (Pickford 6.D) trusses; the whole was likely to have been of 17th century date.
+The frame was apparently originally constructed with three bays with a fourth added on the south side at a later date which had straight Elphick 'X' form (Pickford 6.I) trusses.
 Although it was scheduled for preservation Grade 3 the frame was dismantled and removed.

 Excavations and potential for survival of below-ground archaeology